Yield6 small cakes

 1. Process half of the buckwheaties into a fine powder in the mini processor.

-2. Place the processed buckwheaties, along with the whole buckwheaties into a small bowl.
-Sieve 4 tbsp of the carob into the bowl.
+2. Place the processed buckwheaties, along with the whole buckwheaties, into a small bowl.
+Sieve 4 tablespoons of the carob into the bowl.

-3. Place a medjool date and 4 tbsp of the orange juice into the mini processor and process until you have a syrup.
+3. Place a Medjool date and 4 tablespoons of orange juice into the mini processor and process until you have a syrup.

 4. Pour the syrup into the bowl with the buckwheaties and carob and mix really well until you have a thick dough that sticks together when you press it.

-5. Form the mixture into 6 bases using a 2-inch biscuit cutter as a mould.
+5. Form the mixture into 6 bases using a 2-inch biscuit cutter as a mold.

-1. Place the other medjool date and 1 tbsp orange juice into the mini processor and process until you have a syrup.
+6. Place the other Medjool date and 1 tablespoon orange juice into the mini processor and process until you have a syrup.

-2. Scoop out the avocado and put into a bowl, along with the date syrup, 3 tbsp sieved carob and ¾ tsp orange zest.
+7. Scoop out the avocado and put into a bowl, along with the date syrup, 3 tablespoons sieved carob, and ¾ teaspoon orange zest.